Javid912/my-data-engineering-portfolio/LOG.md

 I have Create a Service Accoun
-Generated a JSON Key for the Service Account and saved it I need to make a billing acount in order to creat a GCS bucket and it'n not accepting my vis card.
+Generated a JSON Key for the Service Account and saved it I need to make a billing acount in order to creat a GCS bucket and it'n not accepting my vis card. created a AWS S3 bucket to start with for now wheil I'm waiting for the Google billing acout to be created I have created a new folder for data and added two files : babak1.csv and babak2.json containing two rows